darrelclute/darrelclute.github.io/data/pages/disclaimer.rst

 ==========

-All views expressed through the writings on this site are solely those of Author, and are in no way swayed be any third party.
+All views expressed through the writings on this site are solely those of Author, and are in no way swayed by any third party.
 If at any time Author attends a sponsored event or receives anything from a third party in relation to a sponsored event, they will be listed below.